capyblock/DisableVillagerTrade/README.md

 # Disable Villager Trade
-Disable villager trade on your minecraft spigot server!
+Disable villager trade on your minecraft spigot based server!

 # LICENSE
 This project is under MIT License.